Welcome to today's edition of the Rush 24-7 podcast.

 And we'll be here.

-Yeah, we'll put the concrete wall right up and for see a run against himself right into the wall.
+He'll run against himself right into the wall.

-Then we'll see how smart he is.
+Then we'll see how smart he is, if he can miss the wall.

-It's gonna be a big wall.
+It's going to be a big wall.

-Bill Richmond sell call.
+Bill Richmond, sell call.

 Great to have you on the EIB network.

-Hello, Rush.
+Hello, LaBrush.

-How are you doing today, sir?
+How are you doing today?

 Good, sir.